Center Of Gravity Indicator (COG) Settings & Strategy

 Center Of Gravity Zerodha Kite

-By default, the COG indicator is plotted on a 10-day period and calculates from the closing price of a candle.
+By default, the COG indicator is plotted on a 10-day period and calculated from the closing price of a candle.
 These parameters can be customized.
 Instead of the close price, you can select open, high, low, HL/2, HLC/3, HLCC/4, OHLC/4, etc.

 On Upstox Pro